01-edu/public/subjects/ascii-fs.en.md

 ### Objectives

-Ascii-art-fs consists on receiving two `strings` has arguments.
-The first string being a random phrase and the second string being the template for the graphic representation in ascii of the first argument.
+You must follow the same [instructions](https://github.com/01-edu/public/ascii-art.en.md) as the first subject but the second argument must be the name of the template.

 This project will help you learn about :

-- Client utilities;
+- Client utilities.
-- The go file system(**fs**) API;
+- The Go file system(**fs**) API.
-- Ways to receive data;
+- Ways to receive data.
-- Ways to output data;
+- Ways to output data.
-- Manipulation of strings;
+- Manipulation of strings.
 - Manipulation of structures.

 ### Instructions

-- Your project must be written in **GO**;
+- Your project must be written in **Go**.
-- The code must respect the **good practices**;
+- The code must respect the **good practices**.
-- It is recommended that the code should present a **test file**;
+- It is recommended that the code should present a **test file**.
-- You should build your own files with the templates you desire.

 ### Usage